A true story. A tragic one. Why You Should Get Your Own Domain.

 My name is Mun.

 This post is not exactly my first post.
 I started a blog with Blogger (also known as Blogspot) in August 2005.
 Everything has been running great there for about 2 years until last week.

 On 24 July 2007, my fitness site suddenly disappeared.
 A new owner has claimed the domain name.
-Thought that fellow has hijacked my account.
-Later, was told that Blogger may have classified my blog as spam blog accidentally.
-Once a blog fell into that category, it will be deleted.
+Thought that fellow had hijacked my account.
+Later, I was told that Blogger may have accidentally classified my blog as spam blog.
+Once a blog falls into that category, it will be deleted.

 I wish that person could see the blood in my tears.